EngqvistLab/orgtools/README.md

 This module is used to get pfam domain information for uniprot identifiers.

 ### The data
 I have not been able to identify a suitable flatfile.
-Instead this script makes use of the UniProt uploadlists. https://www.uniprot.org/help/uploadlists
+Instead this script makes use of the UniProt uploadlists API. https://www.uniprot.org/help/uploadlists

 ### Running the code